ndaeila/Daeila-Website/exampleSite/content/english/about.md

 ---
 title: "About"
 image: "images/about.jpg"
-description: "this is meta description"
+description: "A whole section just about the author, Nathan Daeila."
 layout: "about"
-button: "read more"
+button: "Check out one of my projects"
 draft: false
 ---

-## Hello, I am Nathan Daeila
+## Nathan Daeila
-### Product Manager and Student
+### Product Manager and

-#### "Embrace the challenge, lead the change."
+### iSchool Student @ the University of Washington
+#### Seattle, WA

-I'm Nathan Daeila, an aspiring Product Manager driven by a vision where every challenge is a stepping stone to innovation.
+I am Nathan Daeila, an aspiring Product Manager driven by a vision where every challenge is a stepping stone to innovation.
 Starting in the tech world as a high school intern during a global chip shortage, I quickly learned that when resources are scarce, creativity must flourish.
 Repairing computers and laptops was just the beginning; I soon found myself automating tasks in the IT department, paving my way to a role as a Systems Administrator.

 My academic journey at the University of Washington in Seattle wasn't just about learning; it was about mastering the art of turning ideas into realities in application development, cybersecurity, data science, and cloud development.
 Internships at Jamf and Pacific Northwest National Laboratory were not just roles but adventures, each one molding me into a more versatile and resilient problem-solver.